 GASB Statement No. 100, Accounting Changes and Error Corrections - an Amendment to GASB 62 ("GASB 100"), is intended to enhance accounting and financial reporting for accounting changes and error corrections.

 The requirements of this statement are effective for financial statements for periods beginning after June 15, 2023.
-Management has not evaluated the effects of implementing GASB 100 on the financial disclosures.
+Implementation of GASB 100 had no effects on the District's financial disclosures.

 GASB Statement No. 101, Compensated Absences ("GASB 101"), is intended to update the recognition and measurement guidance for compensated absences.
 The requirements of this statement are effective for financial statements for periods beginning after December 15, 2023.
-Management has not evaluated the effects of implementing GASB 101 on the financial disclosures.
+Implementation of GASB 101 is reflected in the District's financial disclosures.